 We really are up-the-creek; do we have a paddle?
 The solutions exist, but what is stopping us from implementing them?
 Vested interests, mostly.
 And unfortunately, just because someone makes tens or hundreds of millions of dollars per year doesn’t make them wise about climate change or future threats.
 In fact, clawing your way to the top seems to require or produce a certain blindness.

-Korten’s book suggests that humanity has lived through 5,000 years of empires of all sorts, and it is time for a change.
+David Korten’s book The Great Turning: From Empire to Earth Community suggests that humanity has lived through 5,000 years of empires of all sorts, and it is time for a change.
 The emperors invariably seek to enrich themselves at everyone else’s expense (and often life), and their greed and arrogance regularly causes collapse.
-I highly recommend the magazine he founded, available by subscription or online.
+I highly recommend Yes!, the magazine he founded, available by subscription or online.

 And George Monbiot is surely one of the most thorough and honest thinkers on climate change.
 His best-seller Heat: How to Stop the Planet from Burning, ruthlessly looks at our current situation and what kind of greenhouse gas emission reductions are needed.
 There are no sacred cows; Monbiot looks at the climate crisis from the point-of-view of wanting to survive it.